MariaChatzii/CovidCasesInGreece/README.md

 # CovidCasesInGreece
-Android app that gives basic statistics about COVID-19 in many regions of Greece in order to check the effect of vaccination.
+Android app that gives basic statistics about COVID-19 in many regions of Greece in order to check the effect of vacciations.

 Android app which show a list of COVID-19 information for many regions of Greece.